 Behaviour of such non-oneM2M solution is out of scope in present document, but there is some market need to communicate with devices in non-oneM2M domain (so called ‘NoDN’).

-Since NoDN does not have any knowledge about the oneM2M system, either ASN or ADN node will take responsibily to bridge those two worlds.
+Since NoDN does not have any knowledge about the oneM2M system, AE will take responsibility to bridge those two worlds.
 We call them Interworking Proxy Entities(IPEs).

 The present Annex provides oneM2M guidance regarding how to implement interworking between the oneM2M solution and external non-oneM2M systems.